dqops/dqo/docs/working-with-dqo/working-with-files.md

 ### Additional format options

-When working with file formats, there are additional configuration options that can be set at two levels: connection settings and table settings.
+The additional format options are available **on both setting levels**.

-The additional format options set at connection settings are considered as default settings, which are common to all tables in the connection.
+The options settings on the connection level are considered as default settings, which are common to all tables in the connection.
 Whereas, the additional format options set at table settings override the default settings from the connection when they are configured in the table settings.

 ## Working with multiple tables in a single schema

-### Different CSV or JSON formats
+### Different file formats

-If you want to add a CSV or JSON file in a format that differs from the common CSV or JSON format used for other files in the schema, override the configuration on that new file (table) level.
+If you want to add a new file that differs in a format from the common setting used for other files in the schema, override the configuration on that new file at the table level.

 The loaded table will try to use the properties described in the table’s YAML, if available.
 If not, it will use the properties configured in the YAML file of the table connection.